gaps-closure/emu/doc/design-notes.md

 # Creation of QEMU Snapshots for each CORE node
 The creation of per-node snapshots for each architecture is done as a two stage process.
 Note that the starting of the QEMU with the correct coniguration is done by the  'run_qemu.sh' script.

-** Everything until Step 5 except date setting has been moved into the VM Builder to golden image.
-Perhaps Step 6 (instructions appear to be broken) can also be subsumed into the builder.
-Suggest moving steps 5,6,7 which are emulator-specific (even zc code may change) into Section B and do on the snapshot.
-Section B needs to be scripted. **
+* Steps 1-4 except date setting (which is moved to invocation) has been moved into the VM Builder to golden image.
+Suggest moving steps 5,6,7 which are emulator-specific (even zc code may change) and run it on separate snapshot for each node.
+Separate Section B is not needed.
+All these will be done by `emulator_configure.sh` invoked by scenario generator. *

 ## A) Enhance each architecture with additional software and configuration (DEPRECATED)